microsoft/FHIR-Converter/docs/how-to-guides/enable-template-store-integration.md

 ### Prerequisites

 To configure your template store with your FHIR converter service, you need to have an Azure Storage Account created with a blob container.
-Refer [Create a Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) for instructions to create one manually, or see [Configure your FHIR converter service for template store integration](#configure-your-fhir-converter-service-for-template-store-integration) below for details on using one of the provided deployment options to create a Storage Account and blob container and integrating them with your FHIR converter service.
+See [Configure your FHIR converter service for template store integration](#configure-your-fhir-converter-service-for-template-store-integration) below for details on using one of the provided deployment options to create a Storage Account and blob container, and integrate them with your FHIR converter service.
+Alternatively, refer to [Create a Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) for instructions to create one manually.

 The custom Liquid templates need to be uploaded to the Storage Account blob container that will be configured with the service.
 For guidance on how to create custom Liquid templates, refer [Customize templates](customize-templates.md).